Jump to navigation

-Personal vehicles driven on U of A business - There is no State coverage for damage to personal vehicles.
+There is no State coverage for damage to personal vehicles.
 Vehicle owners are expected to have their own insurance, and the mileage reimbursement rate includes a cost factor for this expense.
 Liability incurred in a personal vehicle on U of A business is covered by the State, but only on an excess basis.
 Personal liability insurance must be exhausted to address claims before State coverage applies.
 RMS has developed a Personal Vehicle Use Authorization Form for use by departments document approval of personal vehicle use for UA business.

 Employees and other authorized persons driving on U of A business are covered by the State for liability arising from their actions, in accordance with the Risk Management Statute A.R.S. §41-621 et seq.
 Legal defense of claims against the U of A is provided by the Office of the Arizona Attorney General, Liability Management Section.
 This coverage does not involve defense or handling of driver citations, which remain the responsibility of the driver.